AE0hello/open-source-arras/README.md

 >
 > **Major updates may introduce breaking changes that alter how certain things work.
 It is *your responsibility* to keep your private server up-to-date and functioning.**

-## Setup Guide (Webhost)
-Don't have a supported device or don't want to mess around with localhost?
-Get a webhost to do the dirty work for you.

-Create a new project and choose to import one from GitHub.
-When prompted for the URL of the repository, type in `https://github.com/AE0hello/open-source-arras.git`.

-Navigate to `server/config.js` and replace `localhost:3000` with the URL for your project.
-Make sure to also set `LOAD_ON_MAINSERVER` to `true`.

-After doing that, your server should be ready!

 ## Server setup
 You can set up in-game servers in config.js file, in `SERVERS`.
 For further explanation, see the setting itself.
-It's an array of objects was each object is a server.
+It's an array of objects where each object is a server.

 ### Travelling between servers (Nexus)
 Copy this code into your server's `PROPERTIES`: